MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 If shortening the date range isn't sufficient, it's possible to increase the number of rows that can be retrieved by modifying the report as follows:

-1. Click on the "Transform data" in the ribbon bar to open the Power Query Editor.
+1. Select the **Transform data** in the ribbon bar to open the Power Query Editor.
-1. Click on "LimitResultRowsCount" on the left-hand side.
+1. Select on **LimitResultRowsCount** on the left-hand side.
 1. Change the value in the field to the right to a larger number.
 1. Close the Power Query Editor window.
-1. Select "Yes" when prompted to apply the changes now.
+1. Select **Yes** when prompted to apply the changes now.
 The report should automatically refresh.
 1. Save your report.

-The maximum number of rows that can be retuned is 200,000.
+The maximum number of rows that can be returned is 200,000.
 Setting the value to a number higher than 200,000 has no effect as this value is a hard-coded limit.

 Increasing the limit results in longer execution and response times.